 In which states can pharmacists prescribe birth control?

-Pharmacists in California, Colorado, Hawaii, Idaho, Maryland, Michigan, Minnesota, Montana, Nebraska, New Mexico, Oregon, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin are able to prescribe birth control and provide direct access -- thanks to state laws expanding access!
-It's also coming soon to Arkansas, New Hampshire, Washington D.C., West Virginia, and Vermont.
+Pharmacists in California, Colorado, District of Columbia, Hawaii, Idaho, Maryland, Michigan, Minnesota, Montana, Nebraska, New Mexico, Oregon, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin are able to prescribe birth control and provide direct access -- thanks to state laws expanding access!
+It’s also coming soon to Arkansas, Arizona, Delaware, Illinois, Nevada, New Hampshire, and North Carolina.
 Yay for helpful policies!